plampkin/wisconsin-photoreactor/analog-driver/README.md

 # analog driver

-A photoreactor driver board with a physical knob to adjust light intensity.
+A photoreactor driver board with a physical knob to adjust light intensity via modulation of constant current.

 ## PCB